mdsol/ephemeral_raid_cookbook/README.md

 See the Usage section for further info on how to get the drives to show up in one example.

+This cookbook does not create filesystems, but there is a cookbook out there that does just that : the filesystem cookbook.

 Use Case
 ========